zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/boards/revo_cl_racing/1_read_me.md

 * set HAL_CONNECT_COM parameter to 4, then reboot / power cycle
 * USB will be connected to OSD after reboot, supported load/store/fonts in MAVLink mode

-OSD will work better when VSYNC out from MAX connected to PC3 (R8 to Vcc)